cornerstone-consulting/INFIODocs/Infio-security-best-practices.md

 ### Are logs from the EC2 instance available to me?
 Yes, all activity and access logs can be streamed to your **AWS CloudWatch** account, where you can monitor them in real-time.
 These logs provide insight into tool performance, user activity, and any security-related events.

-### How is access to the tool controlled?
-Access is controlled via **AWS IAM roles** and security groups.
-The principle of least privilege is applied, ensuring that the instance has minimal permissions.
-You can modify the IAM role assigned to the instance to restrict or expand its access to AWS services.

 ### What happens if vulnerabilities are discovered in the tool?
 We continuously monitor the AMI for new vulnerabilities and apply patches when necessary.
 If vulnerabilities are discovered, a new version of the AMI is released, and customers are notified to update their instances.